rpolana/CarND-LaneLines/README.md

         3. _ Use the above two (slope and point on line) to extrapolate the line to a single lane line with end points corresponding to two fixed y coordinates: one slightly below center of image and second at bottom of image _
     4. Draw the lane lines on original image

-### Strengths of the algorithm
+### Results

+The directory test_videos_output contains the results of the algorithm, with detected lanes overlaid on image frames of the videos.

 * Because the dominant slope is found after eliminating lines with slopes outside reasonable thresholds, it appears to detect lanes very reliably.
 * I have also used the image size as part of parameters wherever I believe the parameters are affected by the image size, so if the image size changes the algorithm is still supposed to well.
-* Due to moving average updates to the estimated lane parameters, in videos also the algorithm detects lanes that are stable and responsive to fast turns.
-See the image below from the lane finding result of the challenge video.
+* Due to moving average updates to the estimated lane parameters, in videos also the algorithm detects lanes that are stable under changes in shading / lighting of road, and responsive to fast turns.
+Below is one of the image frame from the lane finding result of the challenge video, which is particularly difficult for any algorithm without moving average or some other form of smoothing across frames, due to shade from side-by trees and patches of different color on the road.

 <img src="test_videos_output/challenge-frame.jpg" width="480" alt="Image frame from result of challenge video" />